apache/kvrocks-website/blog/2024-01-07-kvrocks-2023-in-review/index.md

 ### Project Retrospective

-We collected a lot of feedback from users and developers in the discussion: [2023 Planning(Want your feedback)](https://github.com/apache/kvrocks/discussions/1226), some of them have been resolved in 2023, and some of them are still in the plan list:
+We collected a lot of feedback from users and developers in the discussion: [2023 Planning(Want your feedback)](https://github.com/apache/kvrocks/discussions/1226), some of them have been resolved in 2023, and some of them are still in the plan list.

 **The key progresses in 2023:**